CBD for Quitting Smoking: What the Research Says

 What the Future Might Look Like

 Research into CBD for substance use disorders is accelerating.
-Larger clinical trials are in progress or being planned.
-The National Institute on Drug Abuse (NIDA) has expressed interest in cannabinoid-based approaches to addiction treatment.
+The National Institute on Drug Abuse (NIDA) has expressed interest in cannabinoid-based approaches to addiction treatment, and larger trials are in planning or progress.

 The Bottom Line

-If you want to try CBD as part of your quit strategy:
+If you want to add CBD to your quit strategy:

-- Start with a low dose and adjust
+- Start low on dose and give it several weeks

-- Tell your doctor, especially if you take other medications
+- Tell your doctor, especially if you take any medications that interact with CYP enzymes

 Sources and Further Reading